zhouweilian1904/HSI_Segmentation/README.md

 Here, we provide the basecode on the PU dataset for your reference and implementation.
 Other datasets can be download and put them into the data folder.

-Meanwhile, other models are prepaared in the folder for your implementationn.
+Meanwhile, other models are prepared in the folder for your implementationn.

+### You need to change every emperimental condition (dataset, hyper-parameters, etc.) in the PU_train_v3.py file.
+And, get_cls_map_v3.py file is used for inference and other visuilizations.